-The trachea is a tube-like structure within the neck and upper chest.
-It transports air to and from the lungs when a person breathes.
+The trachea is a tube-like structure in the neck and upper chest.
+It stretches from the larynx, or voice box, to the bronchi and transports air to and from the lungs when a person breathes.

 When a person inhales, air travels through the nose or mouth, down the trachea, and into the lungs.